dfsp-spirit/fsbrain/README.md

 If you are using a platform that defaults to building fsbrain from source, like Linux, and you are getting errors during installation about missing system dependencies, do not worry: just read [INSTALL_FSBRAIN_FROM_SOURCE.md](./INSTALL_FSBRAIN_FROM_SOURCE.md) for instructions.

+### Docker

+There are Docker images for fsbrain available on Dockerhub, see the [fsbrain Dockerhub repo](https://hub.docker.com/r/dfspspirit/fsbrain).

+If you want the Dockerfiles, see [docker/](./docker/) in this repo.

 ### Headless / no-display rendering: the scimesh backend

 If you work headless (HPC clusters, servers, CI runners, containers) or on recent macOS where XQuartz is broken, fsbrain's default rgl backend cannot open windows.
 Switch to the [scimesh](https://CRAN.R-project.org/package=scimesh) software renderer — a headless, GPU-free C++ renderer that produces identical static images without X11, OpenGL, or a GPU: